rcfdtools/R.SAWB/.ppoi/1/era5_readme.md

 | Year to | 1981 |

-> The maximum plot value of precipitation is used for truncate the palette colors in the geographic map representations, pixels or cells over these values are displayed in a single color.
+> The maximum plot value of precipitation is used to truncate the palette colors in the geographic map representations, pixels or cells over these values are displayed in a single color.

 ## Standardized Precipitation Index (SPI)